Andrea Pisani (admiral)

-Andrea Pisani (Venice, 1662 – Corfu, 21 September 1718) was a Venetian noble who served as Captain General of the Sea during the Seventh Ottoman–Venetian War.
+Andrea Pisani (1662 in Venice – 21 September 1718 in Corfu) was a Venetian noble who served as Captain General of the Sea during the Seventh Ottoman–Venetian War.

 Biography

 Andrea Pisani was born in Venice in 1662, to a noble family belonging to the Venetian patriciate.
 He was the son of Gianfrancesco Pisani and Paolina Contarini.

 During his youth, he was banished from Venice on the orders of the Council of Ten (25 August 1682), for having perpetrated indecent acts against the Sisters of Sant Catherine the Virgin Martyr in Brescia.
 In order to redeem himself, he enlisted as a volunteer in the Imperial army operating in Hungary during the Siege of Buda.
 In the next year, he returned to Venice, enlisting in the Venetian navy under the captain (Governator di Nave) Pietro Zaguri.

 In 1693, he was appointed paymaster under the Doge and Captain General of the Sea Francesco Morosini.
 In 1695, he took part in the naval Battle of the Oinousses Islands, under the command of Captain General Giovanni Antonio Zeno against the Ottoman fleet, and in the next year he fought in the Battle of Andros under Captain General Alessandro Molin.

 On his return to Venice he was elected to the Venetian Senate.
 As senator, he occupied several different magistratures, until returning to military duties in 1715, with the outbreak of the Seventh Ottoman–Venetian War, when he was appointed Provveditore Generale delle Isole, and later Captain General of the Sea.
 In 1716, he participated in the successful defence of Corfu, and recaptured Butrint and Santa Maura.

 In 1717, he distinguished himself in the battle off Passavas, along with his brother Carlo: aboard a small felucca, Pisani passed through the enemy ships in full action, reorganized his own ships of the line, and encouraged his troops.
 Once back in Santa Maura, he busied himself with its re-fortification, alongside Count Johann Matthias von der Schulenburg.
 He then recovered Preveza and Vonitsa, for which he was awarded by the Senate the Knighthood of the Order of the Golden Stola.

 In 1718, he was besieging Dulcigno when news arrived of the Treaty of Passarowitz.
 He lifted the siege and returned with the fleet to Corfu.
 On 21 September 1718 he was killed in an explosion caused when a thunderbolt struck a gunpowder magazine.
 His body was transported to Venice, where his funeral took place; he was buried in the island of La Certosa.